Kumar-Jy/Windows-in-NABU-Without-PC/guide/Installation.md

 - Place the ESD file in the `Download` folder on your Xiaomi Pad 5 or in the `WOA` folder on a USB drive.
 (Yes, you can also install it using a USB drive.)

-- Reboot to the Modded TWRP, go to Install, select `WinInstaller.zip`, and swipe to flash.
+- Reboot to the Modded TWRP again - go to Install - select `WinInstaller.zip`, and swipe to flash.
 Once finished, reboot to the system.

 - Wait until all processes are completed, and the Windows setup appears.
 (This may take a maximum of 10 to 15 minutes and will eventually reboot 2 or 3 times.)